nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_3/readme.md

 # OS101 Module 3: Open Data

-**WELCOME TO OPEN SCIENCE 101: OPEN DATA**
+**Welcome to Open Science 101: Open Data**

-## Module Description
+## About This Module

-### Open Data

 This module focuses on the practice and application of open science for data.
-It provides a ‘how to’ process for finding and assessing open data for use, for making open data and for sharing open data.
+It provides a 'how to' process for finding and assessing open data for use, for making open data and for sharing open data.
 The step-by-step flows are easy to follow and can be used as checklists after you complete the module.
 Some of the key topics discussed include: data management plans, the process for assessing data for reuse, creating a plan for making data including choosing open formats and adding documentation, and the considerations for sharing data and making your data citable.

 ### Module Learning Objectives